22nd Highest State Highpoint

 15th Most Difficult

 2019 was finally the year I had the opportunity to travel to Maine to climb Mt.
 Katahdin.
 Why did it take so long?
-Well for starters, I put in the coordinates into Google Maps and it shows 3,286 miles from home so literally there is hardly another mountain in the USA any further away from my home in Southern California.
+Well for starters, I put in the coordinates into Google Maps and it shows 3,286 miles from home so literally there is hardly another mountain in the USA any further away from Southern California.

 Four years ago in 2015 I did actually did travel to Maine where I knocked out two marathons in a single weekend.
 There have been many state high points I've visited on the same trip as a destination marathon tho not even considering logistics, physically not even I couldn't have fit in a traverse up this mountain into a double marathon weekend.

 A trip back to Maine has been on my radar for sometime.
 After retirement my friend Greg wanted to visit the North East including Canada.
 He would be a little flexible with his schedule so we could work in Mt.
 Katahdin as a small segment of his grand trip.
 Originally it looked as if summer 2018 would be the year but he postponed retirement a year and therefor the trip was delayed.
 I received a message from a friend and a photo of her on top of Katahdin in August 2018 on what looked like a beautiful day which was even further motivation to continue planning a trip.